Google's EU showdown offers openings to competitors

 The likeliest beneficiaries do not come from Europe at all.
 They are well-known, high-tech names that increasingly compete with Google in what is largely a single, global digital market.

-These include Apple and Samsung in phones, Amazon.com in shopping, Facebook and Twitter in social media, and, in software, Microsoft and Oracle, two active backers of the EU case against Google.
+These include Apple and Samsung (005930.KS) in phones, Amazon.com in shopping, Facebook and Twitter in social media, and, in software, Microsoft and Oracle (ORCL.N), two active backers of the EU case against Google.

 But because none of these rivals have the decisive monopoly market power that Google has over web search, they don‘t, at least so far, face the same scrutiny from regulators, he says.